Rated T for violence, suggestive themes, and sensuality.

 Grass crunched beneath my feet as I strolled, lifting my gaze to watch as the sky's fiery glow faded into a deep azure.
 Little by little, the sun inched its way higher in the blue, its rays glistening in the morning dew.
 By the time I reached the house of healing, the clouds had rolled in, overcoming the sun and every speck of sky, hiding them away for another day.

 The head healer, Hyldir, had seen fit to mentor me during my time as a novice.
-On this fine morning, while examining a patient, she nodded to me upon my approach.
+On this fine morning, while in the midst of examining a patient, she nodded to me upon my approach.
 "Good morrow, Eirlys."

 "Good morrow."
 I slowed to a stop at the bedside of a fevered child, a small girl named Freidel, who clutched onto her most favoured doll and never let it go.
 She slept soundly now, her fever broken, or so I judged by Hyldir's satisfied hum when she removed her hand from the girl's brow.
 "I hope she slept well in the night."

 "She did, much thanks to your spell."
-Hyldir glanced up at me briefly.
+Hyldir glanced up at me briefly, eyes crinkling at the corners.
 "Her temperature stayed low long enough for her to sleep suitably.
-The heat of her fever returned shortly this morning before breaking at last."
+The heat of her fever returned this morning shortly before breaking at last."

 I adjusted the blankets around Freidel.
 "It was the least I could do."